garciagaston/Subscription-Platform-Management-System-BACKEND/README.md

-# SPMS Project
+# SPMS Project [BACKEND]

+## Introduction
-This is the README file for the SPMS (Subscription Platform Management System) project.
-Below are instructions for setting up and running the project.
+Welcome to the SPMS (Sample Project Management System) project!
+This README provides instructions for setting up and running the Laravel REST API backend.
+The frontend for this project was developed using the Vue 3.js framework.

 ## WIKI
 https://github.com/garciagaston/Subscription-Platform-Management-System-BACKEND/wiki